Pomax/are-we-flying/docs/index.md

 }
 ```

-Of course there's a sneaky little helper file that we also need to make, `shim-response-prototype.js` which is just a bit of helper code that turns Node's response object a little more into an Express.js object:
+Of course there's a sneaky little helper file that we also need to make, `shim-response-prototype.js`, which is just a bit of code that turns Node's response object into something a little bit more usable (and a little more into an Express.js response object):

 ```javascript
 export function shimResponsePrototype(responsePrototype) {